 What We’re Doing

 - HOPE has activated its global roster of medical volunteers to provide staff surge capacity in hard-hit cities, including in long-term care facilities in Chicago.
 These volunteers come from a wide variety of specialties including ICU nurses, pediatrics, emergency medicine, and others.

-- Project HOPE has teamed up with experts from Brown University to launch a remote COVID-19 training program for health workers in at-risk countries to become infection control and prevention specialists so they can train other health workers in their communities.
-The first trainings have been held in 22 countries so far, with over 900 Master Trainers completing the training and in turn passing it on to more than 22,000 health workers.
+- Project HOPE has teamed up with experts from Brown University to launch a remote COVID-19 training program for health workers in at-risk countries.
+Live remote trainings have been held in 22 countries so far, with over 900 Master Trainers completing the training and in turn passing it on to more than 22,000 health workers.

 Despite the incredible challenge this outbreak presents, we remain dedicated to our mission and will not stop working to help everyone access the health care they need to reach their full potential.

 Wednesday, May 27, 2020: HOPE Expands International Access to COVID-19 e-Consultations